Queen backed Harry’s bid for apology from Rupert Murdoch, High Court hears

 While NGN has settled numerous hacking claims in relation to the News Of The World, the publisher denies illegal activity at The Sun.

-In a witness statement made public on Tuesday, Harry described how in late 2017, he wanted to “push for a resolution” over phone hacking and get an apology from News Corp owner Rupert Murdoch before his wedding to the Duchess of Sussex.
+In a witness statement made public on Tuesday, Harry described how in late 2017, he wanted to “push for a resolution” over alleged phone hacking and get an apology from News Corp owner Mr Murdoch before his wedding to the Duchess of Sussex.

 He said: “I remember speaking to my brother and saying something along the lines of ‘enough of this, I want to get permission to push for a resolution to our phone hacking claims and a formal apology from Murdoch before any of his people are allowed anywhere near the wedding’, or words to that effect.”